sonic-net/sonic-swss/build-env/README.md

     ```
 6. To shut down and remove the container, run `docker compose down swss-bookworm` on the host.
 7. To rebuild the container image (e.g. in case of dependency changes), run `docker compose build --pull`

+## Debugging Failing Tests

+If tests are failing unexpectedly, build artifacts may be out-of-date but not being rebuilt due to switching branches.
+From `tests/mock_tests`, run `make clean` and then rebuild and re-run the tests.

+To run individual test classes/cases, use the `--gtest_filter` flag with the test binary.
+E.g. to run only tests in the `DashOrchTest` class from the main set of orchagent unit tests:
+1. `cd tests/mock_tests` and `make tests` to build the test binary.
+2. `./tests --gtest_filter="DashOrchTest*"` to run this test class only. `./tests --gtest_filter="DashOrchTest.SetEniMode"` to run this test case only.
+3. `./tests --gtest_list_tests` will print all available test cases.

+The tests are built with debug symbols.
+A simple way to run a test in GDB: `gdb --args ./tests --gtest_filter="DashOrchTest*"`.